pupilfirst/wd301-scripts/class-components/event-handler/README.md

 ```

-We can now add styling from level 1 to our `Smart-task-app`.
+We can now add styling from level 1 to our `smarter-tasks`.

 ```tsx
 render() {